Wazir Khan (Lahore)

 Shaikh Ilam-ud-Din Ansari (c.
-1560–1641), better known by his royal title Wazir Khan, was a Mughal official and physician who was the Subahdar of Subah of Lahore during 1631–1639.
-He was also appointed twice the governor of Agra Subah and held the office of Grand Vizier for a brief period after the accession of Shah Jahan in 1627/1628.
+1560–1641), better known by his royal title Wazir Khan, was a physician and official in the Mughal Empire who was the subahdar of Subah of Lahore during 1631–1639.
+He was also appointed twice the governor of Agra Subah and held the office of grand vizier for a brief period after the accession of Shah Jahan in 1627/1628.

-Career
+Biography

-Wazir Khan was born in a Punjabi family hailing from the city of Chiniot in the Lahore Subah.
-He was son of Shaikh Abdul Latif bin Shaikh Hisamuddin, a native of Chiniot.
-During his prime, he showcased prowess in the field of medicine, garnering recognition under the patronage of Shah Jahan.
-His adeptness in medical practice, coupled with a discerning comprehension of the temperament of the Prince, led to his appointment as Superintendent of the Camp Court, a position he earned graciously.
+Wazir Khan was born in a Punjabi Muslim family hailing from the city of Chiniot in the Lahore Subah.
+He was a son of Shaikh Abdul Latif bin Shaikh Hisamuddin, a native of Chiniot.
+During his prime, he expressed his skills in the field of medicine, catching attention and the patronage of Shah Jahan.
+His medical skills coupled with a understanding of the temperament of Shah Jahan led to his appointment as Superintendent of the Camp Court.
 Notable for his judicious resolution of conflicts and unwavering integrity, he secured a notable standing in the Prince's regard.
 His contributions during the campaign against the Rana, notably as the Divan-i-Buyutat, were invaluable, earning him significant promotion within the ranks.
 During the Prince's stay at Junair, Wazir Khan ascended to the prestigious position of the Divan, marking a significant elevation in his status.
 At that juncture, only Mahabat Khan held a higher rank among the Prince's retinue.
 He was later given a command of 7000.
 He remained Chief Qadi at Lahore for some time.

 From 1628 to 1631 he served as the governor of Agra after which he was appointed as the governor of Lahore.
 He held this post until approximately 1640/1641, when he was reappointed as governor of Agra, but died of colic after only ten months.
+His son Salah Khan served as Mir Tuzuk in the reign of emperor Aurangzeb, and died in 1694.